Explanation and Use of Uncertainty Quantified by Bayesian Neural Network Classifiers for Breast Histopathology Images: Results and analysis

 \subsection{Quality assessment metrics}

 The performance of the classifier is presented using the confusion matrix in Fig.~\ref{fig:conf_comp}.
 Details of the confusion matrix is provided in the supplementary document.

 In addition to the improvement of accuracy, the modified Bayesian--CNN remarkably reduces the number of false-negative predictions as seen in Fig.~\ref{fig:conf_comp}, which is a significant achievement.
 CNN is known to perform poorly for biased data set \cite{buda2018systematic}.
 Given the data set used in this work is highly biased to the negative class, the TL-CNN model fails to overcome this bias yielding more negative predictions.
 We demonstrate that the modified Bayesian--CNN, overcomes this limitation of the CNN and provides an unbiased result.
 The modified Bayesian--CNN reduces the false negative and false positive predictions by about 13.7\% and 10.4\% respectively as compared to TL-CNN.
 The modified Bayesian--CNN reduces both the false negative and false positive by 3\% as compared to Bayesian--CNN as seen in Fig.~\ref{fig:conf_comp}, demonstrating unbiased prediction.
 This is a remarkable advancement given that medical imaging data sets are usually biased towards negative labels.
+This significant improvement in performance is achieved despite having only 1.11 million parameters as compared to 134.33 million for TL-CNN.

+{The improvement in the performance of modified Bayesian--CNN is due to the adaptive nature of the activation function.
+The adaptive activation function with a probabilistic learning parameter works better because through it the network trains an ensemble of activation functions where each activation function has its weights drawn from a probability distribution which is learned from the data.
+Learning the probability distribution for the activation parameter from the training data reduces the bias in the model by eliminating the assumption in the functional form of the activation.}

 To quantitatively assess the performance of the proposed binary classification the following metrics are used in addition to the confusion matrix: Accuracy, Precision, Recall, F1-score, Cohen's-kappa (CK) coefficient \cite{cohen1960coefficient}.
 Cohen's Kappa coefficient varies between 0-1 where: 0 – agreement is equivalent to chance and 1.0 – perfect agreement.
 Improvement in Cohen's Kappa coefficient is achieved by using the modified Bayesian--CNN as seen from table~\ref{Tab:comp2} which implies that it works better than both Bayesian--CNN and TL-CNN for an unbalanced data set.